elemental-mind/associum/README.md

 # Associum

-Associum provides multi-key maps built on top of `Map` with TypeScript support.
+Associum provides multi-key maps built on top of `Map` with full TypeScript support.

 A vanilla map just compares its keys by reference, and does not reason about the structure of the given key.
 Associum's multi-key-maps solve this problem without falling back to serializing the whole key object, which would be memory-inefficient and make queries hard.